Revelation: Chapter 21

 Revelation 21:4-5, John hears the loud voice of the Lord from the throne describing aspects of this new environment that He prepared for eternity future.
 In the new heaven and new earth there is:

-	There is nothing that will not have been fulfilled among all of the covenants and promises that the Lord had made, beginning in the garden of Eden to the completion of throwing death and Hades into the lake of fire, Revelation 21:6.
 "It is done" fulfills what was promised to the Lord by the Father, wherein after the cross, Jesus sat down at the right hand of God waiting for His enemies to be made His footstool, Hebrews 10:11-14.
 The promise was made to Christ concerning His enemies by the Father, Psalms 110:1, Hebrews 1:10-12.
 What is done is all the work God had done to restore mankind to Himself since his fall in the garden of Eden, to include the very end when the earth and heavens are burnt with fire, Colossians 1:12-20.

 The Lord also reiterates His title as the Alpha and Omega, which He first revealed to John when He revealed His glorified nature at the beginning of the book of Revelation, Revelation 1:8.
 He revealed Himself to the churches, Revelation, 1:11 and in the context of eternity future, Revelation 21:6, Revelation 22:13.

 Jesus Christ is the only name under heaven by which man can be saved, Acts 4:10-12.
 Christ is the author of our salvation, Hebrews 5:8-10, the author and finisher of our faith, Hebrews 12:1-3.
 The summation of this salvation is that no one who is thirsty will be refused to drink of the water of life, Psalm 36:9, John 4:10-14.